 - Other optimization opportunities, such as products that can be moved into their own ad groups

 Creating your keyword lists and ad groups are not simply tasks for initial campaign setup.
-Engage in a constant process of auditing your search terms reports on both Google and Bing can reveal new opportunities to optimize in the long run.
+Engage in a constant process of auditing your search terms reports on Google and Bing to reveal opportunities to optimize in the long run.

 Use Product Groups